 This got Bob thinking, “Mark is a ‘get it done’ kind of guy.
 He really understands what matters here.
-A happy customer was more important than the profit on one transaction.
+A happy customer is more important than the profit on one transaction.
 Mark is the kind of guy I can trust to make the right decisions.”

 So he is taking a week off starting Monday.
-He’s heading up to the forest where there’s no Internet, no cell phones.
+He’s heading up to the forest where there’s no Internet, no mobile phone reception.
 Just pine trees, peace and quiet.
 He’s leaving Mark in charge.
 Mark already knows everything about the business.
 It will be just fine.

 Bob won’t hear it though.
 He thinks Mark is just being modest.
 So with a flourish, he hands the keys over to Mark and heads out the door with a big smile on his face.

 Let’s Stop Our Story For a Moment

 Being qualified isn’t enough.
-The fact that the target of your delegation is presently qualified can get you into trouble.
-It can lull you into short cutting the necessary steps of delegation and turn you into an abdicator.
+The fact that the target of your delegation is presently qualified can actually get you into trouble.
+It can lull you into short cutting the necessary steps of delegation — and turn you into an abdicator.

 It does no good to make someone responsible for paying vendors if they can’t sign the check.
-You can’t instruct someone to keep the store appropriately staffed if they aren’t allowed to alter the schedule.
+You can’t instruct an employee to keep the store appropriately staffed if he or she isn’t allowed to alter the schedule.
 Sometimes we forget the authority we ourselves possess.

 We are often more attached to our methods than the outcomes.
 Get clear if you are going to delegate.
 Outcomes are the only thing you truly manage going forward.

 Monitor results and outcomes.
 Do the results meet your expectations?
 If they do, offer praise.
 Positive feedback encourages people to keep up the good work.

-- Did you train them properly?
+- Did you train your employee properly?

-- Do they need a refresher?
+- Does he or she need a refresher?

 - Were your instructions clear?

-- Did they have the resources needed?
+- Did he or she have the resources needed?

 The earlier you stopped, the worse the abdication was and the higher the potential damage.